Hybrid Multi-Line WAN

 What is Hybrid WAN ?

 A Hybrid WAN is a combination of public internet network and private circuits and it is used as enterprise WAN transport in the system.
 The further developmental possibilities are on the horizon, which, when implemented, can enhance the utility value of a Hybrid WAN network.
-There are many advantages is using a Hybrid WAN network.
-Some of the advantages are:
+There are many advantages in using a Hybrid WAN network.
+Some of these advantages are: